How To Check HTTPS Port 443 is Open on Linux

 With this command, you can see the process name and PID for each listening port.

 Another useful command to display your open port 443 is the lsof command.
-From its name which stands for list open files, you can check your port 443 is open or not on your Linux server.
+From its name which stands for list open files, you can check whether your port 443 is open or not on your Linux server.
 Same as the ss command, it is pre-installed on most of the Linux servers.

 To check your port 443 with the lsof command, you can easily run the command below: